 - Do you conduct drills with your staff on what to do during a fire?

 - Do you have an evacuation plan?

 - If you have Spanish Speaking Workers, do you have all this information for them in Spanish?
 Practice Drills in Spanish?
 Read what happened last month in Washington because of a language barrier between workers and alert systems, Go HERE

 - How are you fixed for extinguishers, can they handle chemicals?

-- Do you have a big shed full of flammable chemicals which can rapidly fuel a fire?
+- Do you have a big shed full of flammable chemicals that can rapidly fuel a fire?
 Are those flammable chemicals next to your fertilizer?
-Where is your diesel and gasoline stored?
+Where are your diesel and gasoline stored?
 Propane?

 - Do you have big piles of old pallets on your property?
 Fence posts or felled trees?

 - Do you have a water tank, how many gallons?
 How many tanks?

 I can go on and on…but let’s concentrate on wineries that do have a Water Tank for either Fire Prevention or Irrigation or hopefully both.

 - What Size fittings are on your tank?
 Prior to writing this, I consulted with Battalion Chief Scott McLean of CAL FIRE.
 Battalion Chief Mclean replied:“2-1/2 inch male fittings, National Hose Thread, in diameter are ideal for off the tank but, 1-1/2 inch male fittings, National Hose Thread, can work as well.